 I'm a tender, loving companion, a nurturer, a woman who enjoys being a woman.
 One with an inner femininity that's hard to define.
 I smell nice.
 I dress sexy.
 I'm sweet.
 I listen to you.
 I have a goofy sense of humor and do hilarious imitations.
 I like Groucho more than Harpo (that really is a great litmus test).
 I want you to teach me your individual love language, how you want to be touched, held, honored and admired as a man.
 You'll find me to be a warm, understanding, mature partner - a keeper.

-Now, all the stuff I can say about being as comfortable in a little black dress and spike heels as I am in shorts and flip-flops, or "native-spiced" Thai food versus three-alarm Texas chili doesn't mean a thing.
+When you're with me, we will laugh a lot and you'll feel at ease.
+You'll have fun with me.
+All the stuff I can say about being as comfortable in a little black dress and spike heels as I am in shorts and flip-flops, or "native-spiced" Thai food versus three-alarm Texas chili doesn't mean a thing.
 Neither does what kind of car or truck or boat you have, or what you do/did for a living, or whether you groove to Frankie Valli and the Four Seasons or Antonio Vivaldi's Four Seasons, are all surface stuff.
 They're "characteristics" that don't equate to "character."

-What's "character"?
-It's when you're truthful, honest and faithful.
+"Character" shows when you're truthful, honest and faithful.
 Your word is your bond.
 You're goal-oriented.
 You understand that there's something greater than yourself that's worth striving for.
 People who know you best describe as a good man.
 You're excited about your life and happy about your prospects.
 (We all have setbacks, but what counts is being able to bounce back and rise above them.)